 The bathrooms are fairly unique – they are made from giant wine barrels and sometimes visitors get ‘stuck’ inside taking photographs.

-NOTE: a much larger winery building has been constructed on site to be fully open by late 2017.
-This will have dedicated space for hospitality/tastings – separate from the workings of the winery.
-We will revisit once their new facility is fully operational.
+NOTE: a much larger winery building has been constructed on site and was open by mid 2018.
+This has dedicated space for hospitality/tastings – separate from the workings of the winery.

 Besides current vintages you rarely leave a tasting here without trying a few barrel samples of future releases.
 A number of their current releases are older wines (fairly unusual for a Napa winery to be pouring older vintages like this).